Hyperbolic Geometry is Not Necessary: Lightweight Euclidean-Based Models for Low-Dimensional Knowledge Graph Embeddings: Background

+The hyperbolic space is one of the three kinds of isotropic spaces, and the relevant theoretical research has been carried out for decades \cite{HBMath2}.
 To achieve the vector transformation in the hyperbolic space, the M{\"o}bius addition $\oplus_c$ and M{\"o}bius matrix-vector multiplication $\otimes_c$ are utilized.
 M{\"o}bius addition \cite{HBMath1} is proposed to approximate Euclidean addition in the hyperbolic space: where $\langle \cdot \rangle$ is the Euclidean inner product.
 It is clear that M{\"o}bius addition requires much more calculations than an ordinary addition.

 M{\"o}bius matrix-vector multiplication \cite{HNN} is also more complicated than Euclidean multiplication.
 Before computing matrix multiplication with $M \in \mathbb{R}^{d \times k}$, the vector $x \in \mathbb{B}_c^d $ is projected onto the tangent space at $\mathbf{0} \in \mathbb{B}_c^d$ with the \textit{logarithmic map} $log_0^c(x)$.
 Then the output of multiplication is projected back to $\mathbb{B}_c^d$ via the \textit{exponential map} $exp_0^c(x)$, i.e.,